dessant/label-actions/README.md

 ## How It Works

-The bot performs certain actions when an issue or pull request is labeled or unlabeled.
+The bot performs certain actions when an issue, pull request or discussion is labeled or unlabeled.
 No action is taken by default and the bot must be configured.
 The following actions are supported: